ismailceylan/type.js/readme.md

     }
 });
 ```
 Type.js injects a magic `parent` word in every method we defined.
 This works same as the `super` that comes with ES6.
-But super can be used only in constructor method.
+But super can be used only in constructor and static methods.
 You can use parent method in all methods of your types and access parent's every method with it.

 ```js
 // ... type definitions